 Dogs and fireworks

-Unlike a lot of humans, dogs tend not to enjoy fireworks.
-The loud noises and flashing lights of fireworks can be very frightening, but there are things you can do to minimise your dog's stress levels.
+Unlike a lot of humans, dogs can be scared of fireworks.
+The loud noises and flashing lights of fireworks can be very frightening for your dog, but there are things you can do to minimise your dog's stress levels.
 Here are our top tips for managing dogs and fireworks.

 Take your dog for a nice long walk well before dark.
 For most of the year it’s against the law to set fireworks off after 11pm, but this curfew is extended to midnight on Bonfire Night so try to tire your dog out before it gets dark and then take them out for final toilet walks once the fireworks have stopped.
 If your dog is particularly scared of fireworks, you may want to feed them early too.
 If you have time, introduce these changes gradually over a few days so you don’t suddenly disrupt your dog’s routine.